sa2c/python-oop-novice/_episodes/03-inheritance.md

 Exception`).

 What about if we want to add functionality?
-Let's consider an example of a `Polynomial` class, which can calculate its perimeter.
+Let's consider an example of a `Polygon` class, which can calculate its perimeter.

 ~~~
 class Polygon: